 BTG has many programs and funding sources that provide shelter, housing, and supportive services to homeless and at-risk households in the community.
 Two of these programs are highlighted below, along with links to additional program content.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provide $4 billion in supplemental funds under HUD's Emergency Solutions Grant (ESG-CV) program to prevent, prepare for and respond to the COVID-19 pandemic.
-The State of Hawaii Homeless Programs Office (HPO) has received and contracted the entire $10,034,673 that has been designated for the neighbor islands.
-BTG is utilizing these funds to assist Hawaii’s low-income and most vulnerable households throughout the neighboring island counties of Kauai, Maui, and Hawaii.
-Existing COVID-19 resources can be accessed through the following links:
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provided $4 billion in supplemental funds under HUD's Emergency Solutions Grant (ESG-CV) program to prevent, prepare for and respond to the COVID-19 pandemic.
+Recipient State of Hawaii Homeless Programs Office (HPO) has contracted the $10,034,673 allocation designated for the neighbor islands.
+BTG is utilizing these funds to assist low-income, and COVID-19 impacted households throughout the rural counties of Kauai, Maui, and Hawaii.
+Follow the ESG-CV Program link above to learn more about how BTG is utilizing this funding.
+Existing COVID-19 resources can be accessed through the following HUD links: